Here is a heads up and digest version of the most important changes there are over 40 so get tax-savvy and read on.

 If any payments we're made to you in bitcoin the virtual currency they are taxable as annual income.
 If you invest in virtual currency, the taxable rate is different than if you receive payments for goods or services in bitcoins.

 Many thanks folks!
-I just emailed a coworker that I can certainly list their special financial planning service in Edmontons, https://everlifefinancial.ca for a future write-up.
-If ever you were searching to find a life insurance provider located in the whole Alberta locale, these folks really are incredible.
+I just emailed a coworker that I can certainly list their unbelievable professional cv writing service with hearts, https://opusresumes.com for a future write-up.
+If ever you were searching to find a resume writing service located in the whole Ontario locale, these folks really are incredible.

 Posted in Financial Services Post Date 06/03/2017